rahmansiddique/GeoFencing/README.md

 # GeoFencing
-Check if the device is in a specified GeoFence
+Check if the device is in a specified GeoFence.